kevinjacks/mycode/README.md

 # mycode
-i wouldn't recommend using this.... it's just a place for me to plracice some coding.
+i wouldn't recommend using this.... it's just a place for me to practice some coding.